 What do you do as an ADR lawyer?

-At Hanan M. Isaacs, P.C., near Princeton, we are skilled and experienced trial lawyers who are always ready to take our client’s case to trial if the other party is unwilling to consider a fair settlement.
-But most often we achieve superior results without the risks and expenses of litigation.
-Before negotiations begin with the other party, we focus on improving our client’s negotiating position by reducing our client’s dependence on the negotiated outcome.
+At Hanan M Isaacs, we are skilled and experienced trial lawyers who are always ready to take our client’s case to trial if the other party is unwilling to consider a fair settlement.
+Most often, we achieve superior results without the risks and expenses of litigation.
+Before negotiations begin with the other party, we focus on improving our client’s negotiating position by reducing their dependence on the negotiated outcome.
 We also gather as much data as may be necessary to allow our client to make a full and informed decision about settlement options, offers or counter-offers.
 Finally, we make recommendations for their consideration while making it clear that the client gets the final word on settlement acceptance or rejection.